Andrew Susman: Personal life

 Susman was put forward by Martha Nussbaum as a visiting student of ancient philosophy and rhetoric at Oxford University, studying under J.L.
 Ackrill, an English philosopher and classicist, and Fellow of the British Academy, Margaret Hubbard, who has been described as "one of the most distinguished classical scholars of the modern age," and Peter Birks, Queen's Counsel, who advanced the English law of Restitution, and is often considered to have been one of the greatest English legal scholars of the 20th century.

 Susman earned a Bachelor of Arts in Ethics and Political Philosophy at Brown University.
-Susman earned a Diploma of Business Studies at the London School of Economics, where he served as Class President.
+Susman earned a Diploma of Business Studies at the London School of Economics, where he was Class President.
 Susman attended the Buckley School of Public Speaking and Disciplined Thinking, studying under Reid Buckley and earning the Demosthenes Medal.
 A Buckley conservative, he is a New York State Conservative Party Committee member.
 Despite receiving an invitation from the Republican Party to run for Manhattan Borough President, Susman opted to prioritize his existing responsibilities.